 85. No (or very limited) studying.
 You’ve been studying for the MCAT for a long time.
 A few more hours will not make enough of a difference in your score, but could lead to much more anxiety and stress.

 86. Pack everything you need for test day.
 Don’t wait for the morning of your test.
 Pack your bags with everything you need the night before (except perishables).
 Make sure you take your ID, snacks, a jacket, approved noise-cancelling equipment, and any other AAMC approved items.

 87. Plan your route.
 Check to make sure there are no changes to your planned path to the testing center, such as re-routed Subway lines, lane closures, accidents, or other hazards.

-Day of the MCAT
+How To Improve Your Score on the Day of the MCAT

 88. Show up early.
 Testing centers will not allow you to take your test if you are late.